biowdl/ngs-performance-choices/README.rst

 The bioconda distribution comes with numerous advantages such as an open toolchain and automatic update of a biocontainer for reproducibility purposes.
 It is debatable whether small performance increases due to using better compilers are worth losing these perks.

-This may differ on other types of processors used.
+These conclusions apply mostly to the tested platform (AMD Ryzen 5 3600) and other processors may yield different results.

 Sorting tools
 +++++++++++++